 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.
 All citations must be in current APA format.
-(MLO A,B,C,D,E).
+(CLO A,B,C,D,E).